 In 2014, Thunderbird became an independent unit of the Arizona State University Knowledge Enterprise, combining Thunderbird’s multi-decade heritage of developing global business leaders with ASU’s expansive resources, and in 2018 relocated to ASU's vibrant Downtown Phoenix campus.

 As part of the merger with ASU, Thunderbird transformed its MBA program into an innovative Master of Global Management (MGM)—once again responding to marketplace demands that had shifted away from broad-stroke MBAs to specialized master’s degrees.
 Thunderbird offers this unique degree as a full-time campus program, an Online MGM and an Executive MGM.
-The degree portfolio also includes the Master of Arts in Global Affairs & Management, the Online Master of Applied Leadership & Management and two resurrected bachelor’s degrees: the Bachelor of Global Management and the Bachelor of Science in International Trade, both of which are delivered on the ASU West campus.
+The degree portfolio also includes the prestigious Executive Master of Global Leadership & Strategy, the Online Master of Applied Leadership & Management and two resurrected bachelor’s degrees: the Bachelor of Global Management and the Bachelor of Science in International Trade, both of which are delivered on the ASU West campus.

 Thunderbird Executive Education offers open programs for individuals seeking career development opportunities and custom programs for global organizations looking for individualized development solutions for their unique challenges.
 Ranked among the world’s best executive education programs, Thunderbird’s product offerings have expanded over the years to include a robust selection of online executive certificate programs, international consortia programs, executive coaching, and more.
 As part of the merger, all executive education programs delivered across the ASU enterprise will be consolidated under Thunderbird, broadening the portfolio and its global reach.